The Wastelands

 THE WASTELANDS

-The Wastelands, are a series of surreal, high resolution images of salt marshes (up to 3m in size), alluding to the fragility of these landscapes and the role of humans in their destruction.
-The imagery and symbolism of the bubble, references Dutch Vanitas Paintings which signify the fragility and brevity of life and human conciseness.
+The Wastelands, are a series of surreal high resolution panoramas of salt marshes, alluding to the fragility of these landscapes and the role of humans in their destruction.
+The symbolism of the bubble, references Dutch Vanitas Paintings which signify the fragility and brevity of life and human conciseness.
 At the same time it foreshadows the rising sea levels and their permanent immersion under water.

-It made sense to take these ideas out onto location suggesting not only the rising sea levels threatening to engulf these natural defence systems, but also the prospect of damaged marshes releasing carbon back into our atmosphere.
+It made sense to take this imagery out onto location suggesting not only the rising sea levels threatening to engulf these natural defence systems due to human intervention, but also the prospect of damaged marshes releasing CO2 back into our atmosphere.

 WORKING PRACTICE